How to Wash Pillows: Full Guide and Expert Tips

 Pillows are likely to shrink and deform without proper care.

-You can prevent this by washing them with a gentle cycle, cold or warm water, and a small amount of mild detergent.
+You can prevent this if you wash pillows with a gentle cycle, cold or warm water, and a small amount of mild detergent.

 To prevent excessive heat exposure, use low-heat settings in the dryer.
 Washing in hot water or drying on high heat can also lead to shrinking.